EduCreative/EduCreative/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Frontend Development
+## About me
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript for Frontend Development
 - 👯 I’m looking to collaborate on my #100daysofcode challange
 - 🤔 I’m looking for help with information about new opportunities for Frontend Developers so that I can update myself according to the market need.
 - 💬 Ask me about HTML, CSS, Javascript, C/C++, Graphic Design, Microsoft Office